“The sun did not shine. It was too wet to play. So we sat in the house. All that cold, cold, wet day.” Dr. Seuss

 Because this bungalow was built in an oak meadow, there’s a lot of tree litter moving across the roof that tends to collect where valleys and gutters intersect.
 In a downpour, this debris moves suddenly into the gutter, where it tends to plug the downspouts and cause overflows that run back over the soffits or splash mud back against the building.

 There are no exceptions to the implacable laws of physics: water is either managed systematically downwards to ground and safely dispersed, or it invades crevices and dampens materials.
-So this all has to be thought out carefully and methodically as part of design in order to protect the integrity of the house and the dryness of the interior, a process designers continue to struggle with.
+So this all has to be thought out carefully and methodically as part of design in order to protect the integrity of the house and the dryness of the interior, a process many designers continue to struggle with.

 Another flaw I’d be facing at home but for this building’s fortunate placement on a rise, is the lack of infrastructure to conduct water away from the end of the downspouts.
 Much of the water collected at the front of the house is simply left to drain down the slope, which it does quite handily.
 Unfortunately, it also to some extent drains under the house due to its placement on the edge of the rise.